top of page

 • 3 min read

-If a loved one loses mental capacity due to illness or injury and has not made a Lasting Power of Attorney (LPA), you may need to apply for deputyship through the Family Justice Courts.
+If a loved one has lost mental capacity due to illness or injury and did not make a Lasting Power of Attorney (LPA), you may have realised that you cannot legally make decisions for them.

 What Is Deputyship?